 Total misrepresentation of China’s education system

 Miller even references the gaokao.
-This is the widely-hated pre-university exam that is extremely unfair and showcases the worst of rote-learning-for-the-exam style education.
+This is the widely-hated pre-university exam that is extremely unfair and showcases the worst of rote-learning-for-the-exam style education (no exam system anywhere has truly overcome those issues).
 It in no way fits in with Miller’s ridiculous idea of a concerted effort to produce a generation of super-children.

 Ridiculous assertion of ‘co-operation’

 That last point brings me on to what might be the most ridiculous sentence in Miller’s whole article:

 There is unusually close cooperation in China between government, academia, medicine, education, media, parents, and consumerism in promoting a utopian Han ethno-state.